matt9527-marist/MyObsidianNotes/Machine Learning/011 Tree-Based Methods.md

 **Information Gain**
 Coming from thermodynamics, we know that in any closed system, entropy always increases.
 If entropy always increases, we have a gain in information.
+Organized the same way as computing the Gini Index.